XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-remix.md

 }
 ```

-And here we have implemented everything we needed to make our token compliant with the XRC20 Standard.
-Of course there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply management methods such as `mint` and `burn`.
+Now you have implemented everything needed to make your token compliant with the XRC20 standard.
+Of course, there are more features we can implement to this contract, such as the [SafeMath](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/math/SafeMath.sol) library that replace naive mathematical operations for methods that will avoid `underflows` and `overflows`, and supply management methods such as `mint` and `burn`.

 ### 💵 Compiling and Deploying

-Lets try compiling the `XRC20.sol` contract:
+Next, try compiling the `XRC20.sol` contract:

 * Open the Solidity Compiler in the left side navigation pane ![](https://user-images.githubusercontent.com/60708843/190066438-b1816a19-3051-4d04-87d2-a2b1ade198f4.png).
 * From the compiler option, select the compiler version **`v0.8.16`**.